 One of the most impressive achievements in California criminal justice policy in the last decade is a little-known law called Senate Bill 678 (“The California Community Corrections Performance Incentives Act”).
 SB 678 was sponsored by Mark Leno, a San Francisco Democrat, and John Benoit, a Riverside Republican.
 Remarkably, the bill passed both houses without a single No vote.

 A classic problem in criminal justice is that county-funded probation departments shift costs to state-funded prisons.
-75% of felons in California are routed directly into probation, and probation officers are only too happy to lighten their caseloads by sending these individuals to prison — even though prisons are more expensive by an order of magnitude.
+75% of people charged with felonies in California are routed directly into probation, and probation officers are only too happy to lighten their caseloads by sending these individuals to prison — even though prisons are more expensive by an order of magnitude.
 SB 678 solved this problem by allocating performance-based funding to counties which have reduced the percentage of felon probationers they return to prison for technical violations of probation or for new crimes.

 Here’s how it worked:

 The state would calculate the historical annual “probation failure rate” for a given county, determine the current probation population, and then estimate the number of people who would have been returned to prison at the historical rate.
 If the county was able to return a lower number of people than predicted, the county was entitled to 40–45% of the projected savings on each individual not returned (the estimated cost of the time they would have spent in prison and on parole).
 5% of the total savings on averted people was distributed to counties that were already below 50% of the baseline, statewide return-to-custody rate as a reward for their excellent performance.